Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: OK, so why wouldn't the name `_Bool` break older programs as well?
+<span class="ques"></span> OK, so why wouldn't the name `_Bool` break older programs as well?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: The C89 standard specifies that names beginning with an underscore followed by an uppercase letter are reserved for future use and should not be used by programmers.
+<span class="ans"></span> The C89 standard specifies that names beginning with an underscore followed by an uppercase letter are reserved for future use and should not be used by programmers.

 </div>
 <!-- END: div -->